-I have watched TV a bit more than usual today, mostly the movies channels.
+I have watched TV a bit more than usual today, mostly the movie channels.
 I also worked on blog-related stuff and did some exercise.

 My appetite is still good, I have finished all my lunch and dinner.
 Lunch was pieces of fried chicken with rice, and dinner was more western style with penne.
 Not too bad honestly.

 In the evening, I watched The Social Dilemma on Netflix.
 Interesting and thought-provoking.

 The SHN does start to feel a little long, thinking I have completed only about 60% of it now, but well, what can I do.